GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/AA0_Followup/YouTube_Follow_Up.md

 Writer reluctantly tasked with saving the world.  https://youtu.be/kFrffEktluo?t=2714
 No one less equipped to save the world than a writer.
 Carol's name is from Twilight Zone.
 "3rd from the sun" https://youtu.be/kFrffEktluo?t=2894
-While the Tatanic crashes... https://youtu.be/kFrffEktluo?t=3083 what she would personally do, before loss of independent thought - she would watch as many films as shows and read as many books as she can read.
+While the Tatanic crashes... https://youtu.be/kFrffEktluo?t=3083 what she would personally do, before loss of independent thought - she would watch as many films as shows and read as many books as she can read. https://youtu.be/kFrffEktluo?t=3243 booze cruise for drinking while on space tourism - original intelectual property